sunnygirlzyq/Donglab.github.io/content/publication/6-Self-Adaptive Radiative Cooler for Maximizing Year-Round Energy Saving of Households. Conference on Lasers and Electro-Optics (CLEO)/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *PhotonIcs and Electromagnetics Research Symposium*
+publication: In *Conference on Lasers and Electro-Optics*
-publication_short: In *PIERS*
+publication_short: In *CLEO*

 abstract: ''